-In this section we explore two testable implications of our theory.
-Namely, that a higher election efficiency (A) is associated with higher spreads, and that economies that are more left leaning display government spending that is more procyclical.
+Next, we explore two testable implications of our theory.
+Namely, that a higher election efficiency (A) is associated with higher spreads, and that economies that are more left leaning display government spending that is more procyclical (as shown in Figure 3).